Foster, Walsh, and Smith: A Story Of Confidence-Building And Redemption

 “I think I’ve always had the god-given natural ability to swim backstroke, I just never believed in myself,” Smith said.
 “What I really struggle with is separating emotion from logic, and I think the best of the best are able to stay logical in the hardest of times, and that’s what I struggle with.
 Because when logic comes out the door, and emotion comes in, that’s when you choke.”

 It was not over after 2021.
 Walsh once again missed the Worlds team in 2022, and Smith didn’t make it in the 200 back.
 But with the struggles came change and eventually, building blocks.
 Smith left Stanford to train under Bob Bowman at Arizona State, and Foster cut his NCAA career short to go pro.
-Foster made Worlds in 2022, Walsh did so in 2023, and Smith swam the 200 back at an international meet for the first time since 2019.
+Foster made Worlds in 2022, Walsh did so in 2023, and Smith swam the 200 back at an international meet for the first time since 2019 that same year.
 All three swimmers added time in a significant number of events at 2023 Worlds, but that was part of the ups and downs that came with their careers.
 The road back to feeling like a star again was bumpy, but there was light at the end of the tunnel.

 III.